openstack/openstack-manuals/doc/config-reference/source/block-storage/drivers/hds-hnas-driver.rst

   file system at the ``maximum capacity`` or periodically expanding the file system manually.

-* iSCSI driver limitations: The iSCSI driver has a ``limit of 1024`` volumes attached to instances.

 * The ``hnas_svcX_pool_name`` option must be unique for a given back end.
 It is still possible to use the deprecated form ``hnas_svcX_volume_type``, but this support will be removed in a future release.